ljw1004/csharpspec/csharp/classes.md

             return 0;
         }
     }

+    public int I(bool b) => b ?
+1 : 0;
 }
 ```
 the value-returning `F` method results in a compile-time error because control can flow off the end of the method body.
 The `G` and `H` methods are correct because all possible execution paths end in a return statement that specifies a return value.
+The `I` method is correct, because its body is equivalent to a statement block with just a single return statement in it.

 ### Method overloading